 Operation Diadem on the Gustav Line

-Operation Diadem started on May 11, 1944 and the 1st Canadian Corps played a great role in determining the success of this operation.
-When on April 18, 1944 the 1st Canadian Corps stopped all radio traffic, trying to keep the secret on the Place they were.
-The German 10th Army could not detect them and could not understand what was going to happen.
-The Radio traffic started again next to Salerno, letting the Germans thinking that the Canadians were preparing an amphibious operation
+Operation Diadem started on May 11, 1944, and the 1st Canadian Corps played a crucial role in determining the success of this operation.
+On April 18, 1944, the 1st Canadian Corps ceased all radio traffic in an effort to maintain secrecy about their location.
+The German 10th Army could not detect their movements and failed to understand what was about to happen.
+Radio traffic resumed near Salerno, misleading the Germans into believing that the Canadians were preparing an amphibious operation.

 On the Gustav Line for the last battle

-During the last battle of Monte Cassino, the role of the 1st Cab was to assist the 8th Indian division in crossing the Gari River.
-The 17th Brigade and Ontario Tanks would support the crossing with direct fire.
-At 06.00pm on May 11, Sir Oliver Leese sent a message to all 8th Army regiments wishing good lucke to all the troops.
-The attack was ready!
-During the night starting at 11pm the troops had to establish a bridgehead, to expand it and clear an extensive area around Sant’Angelo.
+During the final battle of Monte Cassino, the role of the 1st Canadian Armoured Brigade (1st CAB) was to assist the 8th Indian Division in crossing the Gari River.
+The 17th Brigade and Ontario Tanks would provide direct fire support for the crossing.
+At 6:00 PM on May 11, Sir Oliver Leese sent a message to all 8th Army regiments, wishing good luck to all the troops.
+The attack was set to begin!
+That night, starting at 11:00 PM, the troops were tasked with establishing a bridgehead, expanding it, and clearing an extensive area around Sant’Angelo.

 Canadians in Cassino Battlefield Tour: the Canadian bridges on the Rapido River

-But at about 03.00am, the Calgary Regiment had to abandon the building of its Cardiff bridge to help the 8th Indian Division to build the Oxford Bridge.
-Captain Anthony Kingsmill was already choosing the best place to build another bridge the Plymouth… at 9.50, having a lot of difficulties, but he had an excellent idea and he found a solution to all the problems.
-On May 13 the soldiers buildt the fourth bridge called London Bridge.
-The Canadian tank regiments could cross the Gari River and run norther to Rome!
+But at around 3:00 AM, the Calgary Regiment had to abandon the construction of its Cardiff Bridge to assist the 8th Indian Division in building the Oxford Bridge.
+Captain Anthony Kingsmill was already scouting for the best location to construct another bridge, which he named Plymouth Bridge.
+By 9:50 AM, despite facing many difficulties, he had a brilliant idea and found a solution to all the problems.
+On May 13, the soldiers completed the fourth bridge, named London Bridge.
+This allowed the Canadian tank regiments to cross the Gari River and head north toward Rome!

 Canadians in the liri Valley: Kingsmill bridge

-On May 2007, a new commemorative plaque was placed along the Gari River (called by the Allies Rapido River), to remember a very special person Captain Tony Kingsmill of Vancouver.
-The codemname of this bridge, buildt during the forth battle of Cassino in the middle on the liri Valley was Plymouth Bridge, but in this occasion in 2007 it was renamed Kingsmill Bridge, in honor of this great man and his action during the battle.
-Tony served in the 61st Light aid Detachment, Royal Canadian Electrical and Mechanical Engineers of the Calgary Regiment.
+“In May 2007, a new commemorative plaque was placed along the Gari River (known to the Allies as the Rapido River) to honor a very special person, Captain Tony Kingsmill of Vancouver.
+The codename of the bridge, built during the Fourth Battle of Cassino in the middle of the Liri Valley, was Plymouth Bridge.
+However, on this occasion in 2007, it was renamed Kingsmill Bridge in honor of this great man and his actions during the battle.
+Tony served in the 61st Light Aid Detachment, Royal Canadian Electrical and Mechanical Engineers, of the Calgary Regiment.”

 Remembering the Canadians in the Liri Valley

-His great action was to devise a mean to transport an 80 foot Bayley bridge on the top of a sherman tank without turret, and then to place it across the river by using s second tank as a pusher to steer the bridge into position.
-This great idea was successfull and it allowed the Calgary Regiment to make the first crossing of the Gari River by armoured vehicles, and to permit them to support the infantry of the 8th Indian Division that had been horribly decimated and needed to ha a bridgehead on the other banch of the river.
+His remarkable achievement was devising a method to transport an 80-foot Bailey bridge on top of a turretless Sherman tank and then position it across the river using a second tank as a pusher to steer the bridge into place.
+This ingenious idea was successful, allowing the Calgary Regiment to make the first armored vehicle crossing of the Gari River.
+It also enabled them to support the infantry of the 8th Indian Division, which had suffered devastating losses and urgently needed a bridgehead on the other side of the river.

 Canadian Armoured Brigade of the Calgary Regiment

-Kinksmill was responsible of a 30 men unit, experienced in repair and maintain tanks of the 1st Canadian Armoured Brigade of the Calgary Regiment.
-This armoured brigade was condidered by General Oliver Leese the best tank brigade in Italy, having already landed in Italy in July 1943, already helped in the Battle of Ortona in December 1943, to be then sent to Cassino in May 1944
+Kingsmill was responsible for a 30-man unit experienced in repairing and maintaining tanks of the 1st Canadian Armoured Brigade of the Calgary Regiment.
+This armored brigade was considered by General Oliver Leese to be the best tank brigade in Italy, having landed in Italy in July 1943, played a crucial role in the Battle of Ortona in December 1943, and later been sent to Cassino in May 1944

 Canadians in Cassino Battlefield Tour: WHAT TO EXPECT